 The Stinking Rose: This is a famous hot spot for anyone that likes a little Italian food with their garlic.
 The name says it all and I highly recommend going only with your closest friends, since there it a LOT of garlic in the food.
 The atmosphere is fun and the food is good.
 It's located right on Columbus Avenue near Broadway Street.
 It's a lot more casual and budget friendly than the North Beach Restaurant.
 See pictures & learn more about what to expect when you stop by here for lunch or dinner. $$, 325 Columbus Avenue

-The House: This is a small, but great restaurant offering delicious Asian Fusion cuisine.
-They have an eclectic menu that is updated frequently.
+The House: This is a great small restaurant offering delicious Asian fusion cuisine.
+They have an eclectic menu that they update frequently.
 I recommend this restaurant for anyone looking for something a little different.
 Make a reservation ahead of time, since it only has a handful of tables. $$$, 1230 Grant Street

 Golden Boy Pizza: If you are looking for something really casual and laid back, then you should stop by Golden Boy Pizza on Green Street.
 The menu is simple (pizza and beer only) and the price is right.
 Don't get discouraged if you see a long line outside, most of the locals like to pop in for a quick slice and then head home.
 It's a fun way to experience North Beach San Francisco without the high meal bill. $, 542 Green Street

-Tony's Pizza: Golden Boy Pizza is great for a quick slice on the run, but if you are looking for an experience then head to Tony's Pizza.
-The owner is an eleven time winner of the World Pizza Championship in Italy.
+Tony's Pizza: Golden Boy Pizza is great for a quick slice on the run, but if you are looking for a true culinary experience then head to Tony's Pizza.
+The owner is an eleven-time winner of the World Pizza Championship in Italy.
 It's even more impressive that he is the ONLY non-Italian to win the competition.
 He takes pride in the fact that he can offer you almost any type of pizza you desire.
 He equipped his kitchen with four types of ovens to be able to offer the largest and best selection of pizzas in town. $$, 1570 Stockton Street

 Savings Tip: Are you looking for the best way to save on your tour and event tickets in San Francisco?
 If so, then check out Goldstar.com.
 They offer tickets at up to 50% off on walking tours, bay cruises, theater performances, and more.
 I use them all the time to save big!
 Click here to check out their current ticket selection.

 Staying in North Beach San Francisco puts you in the heart of the action.
-The downside is that there are only a handful of hotels in this area - but most are locally owned and operated.
+Most of the hotels here are locally owned and operated, but the downside is that you'll only find a handful of them.

 615 Broadway Street